ozydingo/pluralzbot/README.md

   * `TEST_CHANNEL`: get the channel id that is being monitored (this will soon be removed).
 Should look like `GABCD1234` (private channel) or `CABCD1234` (public channel)
 7. Deploy the function and start typing in the slack channel!

+## Deploy

+You could keep copy + pasting, but doesn't that just make you feel a little dirty and cheap?

+Set up your function's source from a Google Source Repository.
+For example, I have two remotes: origin (github) and google, where the function is sources.
+To deploy, push to google master, then go into the function in the GCP console, edit, edploy.

 ## Notes

 This is what a message post event looks like to the function: